cyberphone/doc/payments/dual-mode-open-banking-api.md

 virtual payment cards are not minted with built-in access token information but rather hold card identifiers (like serial numbers), which in turn are linked to a database table holding the currently valid `access_token` for each specific user.
-This linking requires a *user identity token* to function.
+This linking requires a user *identity token* to function.
 Such tokens **MUST** adhere to the follwing rules:
 - Be static over the period the user is associated with the bank
 - Be unique per user and never be reused
 - Be represented as an ASCII string

-The *recommended* way is supplying the identity token as a part of the OAuth2 authorization response using an extension property called `userid_token`:
+The *recommended* way is supplying the identity token as a part of the OAuth2 authorization response using an extension property called `identity_token`:
 ```json
 {
   "access_token": "619763e4-cf77-4d2f-838e-1f6c6b634040",